-Sheriff, Hamilton County
+Sheriff, Hamilton County, OH

 Charmaine McGuffey grew up in a working class neighborhood in Cincinnati, Ohio with her mother and two sisters.
 Her mother worked long hours to support them and taught Charmaine the value of hard work and the difference community support can make in someone’s life.
 Charmaine is married to Christine Sandusky and reside in downtown Cincinnati with her two dogs.